MinZhao123/MinZhao123.github.io/_pages/about.md

 Publications
 ======
-1. **M. Zhao**, R. Yuan, Z. Ma, X. Zhao, Spreading speeds for the predator-prey system with nonlocal dispersal, *Journal of Differential Equations*, 316 (2022), 552--598.
+1. **M. Zhao**, R. Yuan, Z. Ma, X. Zhao, Spreading speeds for the predator-prey system with nonlocal dispersal, *Journal of Differential Equations*, 316 (2022), 552--598.[XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
 2. **M. Zhao**, Z. Ma, R. Yuan, The spreading speed and the existence of planar waves for a class of predator-prey system with nonlocal diffusion, *Taiwanese Journal of Mathematics*, 26(2) (2022), 381--410.
 3. X. Wang, **M. Zhao**, X. Wang, S. Li, N. Cao, H. Liu, The Application of Dynamic Models to the Exploration of beta1-AR Overactivation as a Cause of Heart Failure, *Computational and Mathematical Methods in Medicine*, 2018 (2018) 1613290.
 4. Y. Cheng, F. Zhang, **M. Zhao**, A stochastic model of HIV infection incorporating combined therapy of HAART driven by L\'evy jumps, *Advances in Difference Equations*, 321 (2019), 1--17.